Good night

 I'm Paige Townshend — a web designer & retention marketer based in New York City.
 I build immersive, intuitive websites and design campaigns that keep audiences coming back — with a particular affinity for fashion, media, and storytelling through design.
 Learn more about me ↓

-Navigate quickly using keyboard shortcuts 1→0.
+Navigate quickly through the site using keyboard shortcuts 1→0.
 Try pressing 2, 3, and 4.

-I specialise in email strategy, audience segmentation, and lifecycle marketing that blends data with clear creative — More about me →
+I specialise in email strategy and lifecycle marketing — the kind that actually gets opened — More about me →

-I've freelanced across branding, web, and email for clients like zCap, Fin & Tonic, and Beyond the Barn Doors — See projects →
+I've worked with brands like zCap, Fin & Tonic, and Beyond the Barn Doors — See projects →

-I've worked with some great people — See kind words →
+I've had the chance to work with some really great people — See kind words →

 About